How to Install OpenClaw on a Psychz cVirtual VPS

 - Install Docker Engine and Docker Compose v2.

-- Install and start OpenClaw.
+- Install OpenClaw.

 - Open the OpenClaw Control UI securely through an SSH tunnel.

-- Run basic health checks.
+- Run health checks and security audits.

 Recommended cVirtual VPS Specs for OpenClaw